Battle of Wadi (1916)

-The Battle of Wadi, occurring on 13 January 1916, was an unsuccessful attempt by British forces fighting in Mesopotamia (present-day Iraq) during World War I to relieve beleaguered forces under Sir Charles Townshend then under siege by the Ottoman Sixth Army at Kut-al-Amara.
+The Battle of Wadi, occurring on 13 January 1916, was an unsuccessful attempt by British forces fighting in Ottoman Iraq during World War I to relieve beleaguered forces under Sir Charles Townshend then under siege by the Ottoman Sixth Army at Kut-al-Amara.

 Pushed by regional British Commander-in-Chief Sir John Nixon, General Fenton Aylmer launched an attack against Ottoman defensive positions on the banks of the Wadi River.
 The Wadi was a steep valley of a stream that ran from the north into the River Tigris, some 6 mi upstream towards Kut-al-Amara from Sheikh Sa'ad.
 The attack is generally considered as a failure, as although Aylmer managed to capture the Wadi, it cost him 1,600 men.
 The British failure led to Townshend's surrender, along with 10,000 of his men, in the largest single surrender of British troops up to that time.
 However, the British recaptured Kut in February 1917, on their way to the capture of Baghdad sixteen days later on 11 March 1917.